muhammetsarican/crypto-trade-website-consept-design/README.md

-# Trade Website Concept Design
+# Trade Landing Page Concept Design

-I created a trade website concept design with Html and Scss and it was my first Scss project.
+I created a trade landing page concept design with Html and Scss and it was my first Scss project.
 When I was developing this project I had so fun and I learned so much things 🥳.

 ## Screenshots